-I recently lead a marketing seminar for a group of people who were relatively new to online marketing.
+I recently led a marketing seminar for a group of people who were relatively new to online marketing.
+I was teaching them many of the principles from The Coaching Blueprint digital marketing program.
 We were covering the basics of blogging and social media that evening, and I had mentioned that blog posts needed to go beyond being “Dear Diary” manifestos, and into “demonstrating your expertise.”

 Recently, I heard about a coach who had decided (after being financially unsuccessful at coaching people on other topics) that her new niche was to teach people how to be millionaires.

 Knowing her personally, I cringed.
 This was not someone who was a millionaire, or who had ever been a millionaire.
 This was, in fact, someone who only a year earlier had sent messages out to everyone she knew, asking for help getting clients so she could pay her bills.

 We are welcome to politely disagree about this, of course, but I tend to think that if someone has never made that kind of coin, they shouldn’t posit themselves as having an expertise in helping someone else to make that kind of coin.